conda-forge/conda-forge.github.io/src/README.md

 ### Attribution

-This Code of Conduct is adapted from the [Contributor Conda-forge](https://conda-forge.org/docs/orga/governance.html)
+This Code of Conduct is adapted from the [Conda-forge Governance page](https://conda-forge.org/docs/orga/governance.html).